pivotal/docs-tas-adapter/overview.md

 ## Overview

 Application Service Adapter aims to provide compatibility with [Cloud Foundry](https://www.cloudfoundry.org/) client interfaces to existing users of [Tanzu Application Service for VMs](https://tanzu.vmware.com/application-service) (TAS for VMs) while running on top of Kubernetes and integrating with the components of [Tanzu Application Platform](https://tanzu.vmware.com/application-platform).
-Development teams using TAS for VMs tooling, such as the Cloud Foundry command-line interface (cf CLI) and other clients of the Cloud Foundry APIs, can then maintain their familiar workflows while their platform teams transition their infrastructure and deployments to Kubernetes.
+Development teams using TAS for VMs tooling, such as the Cloud Foundry command-line interface (cf CLI) and other clients of the Cloud Foundry API (CAPI), can then maintain their familiar workflows while their platform teams transition their infrastructure and deployments to Kubernetes.

 The following diagram shows a high level architecture of Application Service Adapter with user flows:

 ![Application Service Adapter architecture diagram with user flows](images/architecture.png)

 Application Service Adapter is distributed as a [Carvel package](https://carvel.dev/) for platform teams to configure and install to a Kubernetes cluster with the Tanzu CLI tool.
-Application developers log into their Application Service Adapter installation with credentials for the underlying Kubernetes cluster, but then use the cf CLI and the Cloud Foundry API to push apps and to map routes to them.
+Application developers log in to their Application Service Adapter installation with credentials for the underlying Kubernetes cluster, but then use the cf CLI and CAPI to push apps and to map routes to them.

 Platform teams create Cloud Foundry orgs and spaces in the installation, which the Application Service Adapter backs with separate Kubernetes namespaces.
 Application developers then use these orgs and spaces to organize their apps as they do today with TAS for VMs.